 - Write down the number of your Russian Visa application form’s number which is found at the top-right hand corner of the page.
 You will need this number in case your session times out or if you need to come back again to fill out some of the other details in the form (after all, you can save a draft of your application by clicking “Save Draft” and then accessing it at a later time.
 Just remember that if you make a pause of more than 20 minutes, your session will time out and you might have to start the process from the beginning — so make sure to regularly save your form.
 Meanwhile, your application form will only be stored for 30 days from the moment you have first saved it).

-- There will be a section in the application form that asks for details about your “Travel Voucher/Confirmation” (to be discussed later on in this post).
+- There will be a section in the application form that asks for details about your “Travel Voucher/Confirmation” (to be discussed in the below section of this post).
 Please make sure that the dates on the application form is the same with the dates mentioned on your Travel Voucher.

 - Once you’re done printing the form, you need to glue/paste a passport-sized photo (size 3.5cm x 4.5cm) on its designated space on the application form.
 Remember that this photo must be taken no longer than 6 months prior to the application submission, and that you must have a neutral expression on.

 - Don’t forget to write the date and put your signature on the form.

 - Passport – Make sure as well that your passport is valid for 6 months beyond your intended travel date or as indicated on your Travel Voucher, it has your signature, and has at least two (2) blank pages.